yasl-lang/YASL-Enhancements/README.md

 Loops:
 - Optional `else` clause, executed if the main loop _doesn't_ `break` out.

+Variables:
+- Allow multiple assignments of the form `x, y, z := 1, 2, 3`.
+Allow `const x, y, z := 1, 2, 3` as well, which makes all of them `const`.

 Generators:
 - `fn* gen(a) { /* body */ }` to declare a generator (compare with notation for function declarations).